willwang888/Discover/README.md

 # Discover
-Simple WebApp written in React so that I can learn the language.
+WebApp written in React so that I can learn the language.
 Save your favorite locations into your local favorites and access them again.

 Will be adding more features.